wp-plugins/lazy-carousel/readme.txt

 15. Seo Friendly
 16. Works with every version of wordpress

-<p style="font-style:italic">Where you want pretty carousel ? just copy the shortcode (&nbsp;[carousel ]&nbsp;) and paste where you want the pretty carousel.
+<p style="font-style:italic">Where you want lazy carousel ? just copy the shortcode (&nbsp;[carousel ]&nbsp;) and paste where you want.
 If you want to category post create a category name please go to "Carousel Category" under Lazy Carousel custom post then copy this shortcode (&nbsp; [carousel category="category name here"] &nbsp; ) and paste where you want.
 If you want to lotmore carousel on a page give a unique id in shortcode like [carousel id="1"], &nbsp; [carousel id="2"], &nbsp; [carousel id="3"]</p>

 <strong>You can use by shortcode.</strong> <br>
 <strong>1.
 Default carousel with id (Give unique id)</strong>